 - The ghost girl in Lumiose City of Pokémon X and Y doesn't have a walking animation when she moves.
 The effect is very creepy.

 - Liches and banshees in Warcraft III and World of Warcraft.
 Neither appear to even have legs, though as the latter are spirits and the former have their physical form generated by their phylactery, it's understandable to a degree.

 - The Venture Bros.: The sinister cadre known as The Silent Partners are shown not only gliding smoothly from place to place, but also have the habit of entering or leaving a room by levitating out of/ in to the floor.

-- Marceline on occasion in Adventure Time though she usually floating a majority of the time.
+- Marceline on occasion in Adventure Time, though she usually floats a majority of the time.